Jiachen-T-Wang/mi-defense/README.md

 `python train_inv.py` used to train MI attack models.
 `python train_vib.py` and `python train_dp` are used to train MID and DP models, respectively.

 For Facescrub dataset, we provide a very small subset for it.
-To downlaod the entire model, please refer to http://vintage.winklerbros.net/facescrub.html.
+To downlaod the full dataset, please refer to http://vintage.winklerbros.net/facescrub.html.